InBrewJ/MonMon-Play/auth/README.md

 - Uses Keycloak
 - The monmon-realm.json file in this dir is the description of the OIDC environment that Pac4j talks to
+- REMEMBER THAT REDIRECT URIs MIGHT NEED CHANGING.
+This will depend on where you are deploying to...

 ## Useful links